revathy1994/ToDo-application/README.md

 # Security Considerations

-User can sign in securely using their email and password and the authentication is completed with firebase.
+The User can sign in to the ToDo web application securely using their email and password and the authentication is completed with firebase.
-The user session expires after 60 minutes and the user gets automatically logged out.
+The user session expires after 60 minutes and the user gets automatically logged out from their ToDo account.
 The password must be 8 characters including letters and numbers.